Ye-Shwethway/MCQ-Quizzer/README.md

 ## Contributing
 Fork the repo, create feature branches from `develop` and open pull requests against `develop`.

+Please read `CONTRIBUTING.md` and `CODE_OF_CONDUCT.md` before opening issues or PRs.

 ## License
-This project is currently unlicensed.
-Add a LICENSE file if you want to open-source it.
+This project is released under the MIT License.
+See `LICENSE` for details.

 ## Contact
-If you need help, open an issue or contact the maintainer.
+If you need help, open an issue or contact the maintainer at ye.shwethway13@gmail.com.